- A Plague Tale: Innocence

-Halo is a juggernaut of the gaming, specifically first-person shooter, space.
+Halo is a juggernaut of gaming, specifically first-person shooter, space.
 Bungie revolutionized what a console shooter could be with excellent gameplay that got better with time, an interesting story and lore, and a thriving community.
 A lot of that carried over to Destiny, too.

-Whether you've been playing Halo for years or you want to check out what all the commotion is about, the Master Chief Collection is the premier way to experience the universe.
+Whether you've been playing Halo for years or want to check out what all the commotion is about, the Master Chief Collection is the premier way to experience the universe.
 There's an absolute ton to do with the extensive single-player campaigns, Firefight, and PvP multiplayer.

-The definitive Halo experience, the Master Chief Collection contains Halo: Combat Evolved, Halo 2, Halo 3, Halo 3 ODST, Halo: Reach, and Halo 4.
+The definitive Halo experience, the Master Chief Collection, contains Halo: Combat Evolved, Halo 2, Halo 3, Halo 3 ODST, Halo: Reach, and Halo 4.
 Yep, it's all in one package.

 Hellblade: Senua's Sacrifice

 Hellblade: Senua's Sacrifice is an incredibly interesting game that I think everyone should experience.
 Not only is it beautiful and well-done, but it shows what it's like to go through life with psychosis.
-It's an eye-opening game, and one that left me with my jaw dropped when I finished it.
+It's an eye-opening game and one that left me with my jaw dropped when I finished it.

 Senua is a Celtic warrior who travels to Helheim to find the soul of her dead lover.
 Throughout her journey, she'll take on the horrors of the Norse underworld.
 It's a tense game, and it doesn't ever let up, making you question how much Senua is experiencing versus how much is the manifestation of her illness.

 I can't recommend this game enough, especially if you want a good adventure that shines a light on life with psychosis.
-It's not very long, but it hits hard with beautiful vistas, intense combat encounters, and some light puzzle elements.
+It's not very long, but it hits hard with beautiful vistas, intense combat encounters, and light puzzle elements.

 Join Senua as she delves deep into Helheim to save the lost soul of her lover.
-This game is truly a powerful experience as you battle Senua's inner demons.
+This game is a powerful experience as you battle Senua's inner demons.

 Hollow Knight is, without a doubt, my favorite indie game of the last decade.
 It's a near-flawless Metroidvania set in a world brimming with character, lore, and places to explore.
 It's an incredible game that I've played to completion on both PC and Switch; that's how much I love it.

 It captures the solitary, lonely mood of Super Metroid.
 The story is incredibly engaging with its Souls-like obtuseness.
-It forces you to piece together what's going and what happened in the past to create current events.
+It forces you to piece together what's going on and what happened in the past to create current events.
 You play as the Hollow Knight, a lone figure armed with a sword on a quest to uncover what happened in Hallownest, a vast underground kingdom.